Landing Your First Barista Job: The Coffee Goat’s Comprehensive Guide to Coffee Terms, Tips, and Landing Your First Barista Gig

 A smiling barista wearing an apron, with his arms folded.
 There is another hospitality worker behind him, in the background.

+Okay So You Aced The Trial Shift.
 Congratulations!
 You Did It!
 You Got The Job!
 Here Are Some Tips To Stay On Your Grind:

 Keep It Clean!